USCbiostats/rbootcamp/program.md

 This boot camp has as main goal to give a general overview of scientific computing, and in particular, on the R programming language.
 It is divided in 5 days.
-The first three days will be a mix of presentations and hands-on work, and the last two will be 100% hands-on where the attendees are expected to work on [**a short project**](projects/) and present their results at the end of the boot camp.
+The first four days will be a mix of presentations and hands-on work, and the last day will be primarily hands-on where the attendees are expected to work on [**a short project**](projects/) and present their results at the end of the boot camp.